kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md

 ---
-title: Expose and secure a service with OAuth2
+title: Expose and secure a workload with OAuth2
 ---

 This tutorial shows how to expose and secure services or Functions using API Gateway Controller.
 The controller reacts to an instance of the API Rule custom resource (CR) and creates an Istio Virtual Service and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
 To interact with the secured services, the tutorial uses an OAuth2 client registered through the Hydra Maester controller.

-The tutorial may be a follow-up to the [Use a custom domain to expose a service](./apix-01-own-domain.md) tutorial.
+The tutorial may be a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.

 ## Prerequisites

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
-To deploy or create one of those, follow the [Deploy a service](./apix-02-deploy-service.md) tutorial.
+To deploy or create one of those, follow the [Create a workload](./apix-02-create-workload.md) tutorial.

 ## Register an OAuth2 client and get tokens